 We identified samples of the human and Chimpanzee Alu gene sequences using Repeatmasker [13] with Repbase Update [14].
-We used open source version NAligner [11] of the Smith Waterman - Gotoh algorithm SW-G [15][16] modified to ensure low start up effects by each thread, processing large number (above a few hundred) of sequence calculations at a time.
+We used an open source implementation, named NAligner[11], of the Smith Waterman - Gotoh algorithm SW-G [15][16] modified to ensure low start up effects by each thread, processing a large number (above a few hundred) of sequence calculations at a time.
 Memory bandwidth needed was reduced by storing data items in as few bytes as possible.
-In the following two sections, we discuss the initial phase of calculating distances D(i,j) for each pair of sequences so we can efficiently use MapReduce, Dryad-LINQ and MPI.
+In the following two sections, we discuss the efficient usage of MapReduce,

+DryadLINQ and MPI for the the initial phase of calculating distances D(i,j) for each pair of sequences.